Updated August 5th, 2021 by Ben Reynolds

 Company insiders – including CEOs, board members, and other important executives – are required to disclose any insider trading activities by filing a Form 4 – Statement of Changes in Beneficial Ownership of Securities – with the U.S. Securities & Exchange Commission.

 Investors who followed Skilling out of Enron’s stock would have avoided much of the devastation that followed.
-It appears that Skilling sold his stock around ~$50, while the securities bottomed at less than $1/share.
+It appears that Skilling sold his stock at around $50/share, while the securities bottomed at less than $1/share.